If you ever followed Tim Cahill’s Chinese soccer exploits, you may want to feast your eyes at this new mobile deal.

 OVO Mobile, an Optus network reseller, has announced it will offer free streaming of the Chinese Super League on a three-year deal.

-This deal adds to a bevy of sports streaming in the ‘OVOPlay’ app, adding to badminton, gymnastics, water polo, ACT rugby and even more.
+This deal adds to a bevy of sports streaming in the ‘OVOPlay’ app, adding to badminton, gymnastics, water polo, rugby and even more.

 In a move designed to cater towards Chinese expats, OVO Mobile has said that all matches in the 16-team league will be aired live through the app, with commentary available in Mandarin and English.